xsf/xmpp.org/content/pages/extensions.md

 Content_layout: wide
 Template: extensions
 ---
-The core specifications for XMPP are developed at the Internet Engineering Task Force (IETF) - see [RFC 6120](https://datatracker.ietf.org/doc/rfc6120/), [RFC 6121](https://datatracker.ietf.org/doc/rfc6121/), and [RFC 7622](https://datatracker.ietf.org/doc/rfc7622/) (along with a WebSocket binding defined in [RFC 7395](https://datatracker.ietf.org/doc/rfc7395/)).
+The core specifications for XMPP are developed at the Internet Engineering Task Force (IETF) - see [RFC 6120](https://datatracker.ietf.org/doc/rfc6120/), [RFC 7590](https://datatracker.ietf.org/doc/rfc7590/), [RFC 6121](https://datatracker.ietf.org/doc/rfc6121/), and [RFC 7622](https://datatracker.ietf.org/doc/rfc7622/) (along with a WebSocket binding defined in [RFC 7395](https://datatracker.ietf.org/doc/rfc7395/)).

 The XMPP Standards Foundation develops extensions to XMPP in its XEP series.
 This page lists Draft and Final XEPs as well as experimental proposals that are currently under consideration.